Umakraft/Umakraft/Refinery/Overview.md

 ## Purpose

-The **Refinery** directory is responsible for transforming trusted information into meaningful products that can be consumed by the rest of UmaKraft.
+The **Refinery** directory is responsible for transforming trusted information into finished products.

-Unlike the **UmaMoe** directory, which focuses on acquiring and preserving information from external sources, the Refinery operates exclusively on verified data stored within the Vault.
+Unlike the **UmaMoe** directory, which focuses on acquiring, validating, and preserving information from external sources, the Refinery operates exclusively on trusted data retrieved from the Vault.

-Its responsibility is to analyze, prepare, distribute, and coordinate information throughout the project.
+Its responsibility is to refine information through business logic, assemble complete products, and preserve those products until they are requested by the next stage of the UmaKraft architecture.

 ## Core Philosophy

 Every department within the Refinery has **one responsibility and one responsibility only**.

 Each department performs a specialized task without overlapping the responsibilities of another department.
-This separation ensures that the architecture remains modular, maintainable, and easy to expand.
+This separation keeps the architecture modular, predictable, maintainable, and easy to expand.

 ## Data Pipeline